Foreword: First Minister

 In January 2020, the Advisory Council published its second report on the topic of Policy Coherence with recommendations aimed at transforming how gender equality is woven into the fabric of policy making across the Scottish Government and the wider public sector.
 The COVID-19 pandemic has driven home that the policies and decisions we make must be shaped by a sound understanding of equality and human rights, and this is vital to ensuring that we leave no one behind.

-To deliver this ambitious agenda, the Scottish Government committed in its most recent Programme for Scotland 2020-20214 published on 1 September 2020, to “develop an equality and human rights mainstreaming strategy, which is underpinned by a comprehensive approach to improving data collation and analysis, and will ensure that the voices of those impacted shape our approach and policies”.
+I am therefore pleased to accept the NACWG's latest report and its recommendations.
+We have established a new Directorate for Equality, Inclusion & Human Rights, and as part of our 2020/21 Programme for Government we have committed to developing a renewed and ambitious equality and human rights mainstreaming strategy, underpinned by a comprehensive approach to improving data collation and analysis, and by work to ensure that the voices of those impacted shape our approach and policies.

 There is still much more to do and we will continue to work with the NACWG to further shape this work as it progresses.